Get the Glossary

 According to Fast Company, research published in the Perspectives on Psychological Science took a look at the impacts of loneliness on health.
 The researchers found that social isolation increases the risk of mortality by 29%.

 In addition, social isolation and loneliness can sometimes lead to issues like stress-related sick leave and cardiovascular health complications.
-Facilitating more connections between employees could help to mitigate these risks as we continue avoiding the risks of COVID-19.
+Facilitating more connections between employees could help to mitigate these risks.

 As an employer, there are ways you can help.